theKashey/react-gearbox/README.md

  )
 ```

-4. Use transmission to achive type safe transmission.
+4. Use transmission to achieve type safe transmission.
 ```js
 const TransmittedGear = transmission(Gearbox, ({toggle, data}) => ({on:toggle.on, toggle: data.toggle}));
 ```